TakeoIschiFan/Jikoku/docs/docs/index.md

 ??? note "Other installation options"

-    If you don't want to use Poetry, all dependencies are specified in `pyproject.toml`, are installable manually.
+    If you don't want to use Poetry, all dependencies are specified in `pyproject.toml` and thus installable manually.
     Notably, Poetry provides a way to export the lock file to a `requirements.txt` file using the following command:
     ```bash
     poetry export -f requirements.txt --output requirements.txt